WPIRoboticsEngineering/ZenRobotBuildKit/Esp32RomiWiring.md

 Do not put in batteries until the instructions say to.
 Do not skip around, do these in order.

-DO not plug in the USB until the instructions say to.
+Do not plug in the USB until the instructions say to.

 # 1) Assemble the Chassis Electronics